The Road to the Hindu Marriage Act 1955: William Bentinck

 Bentinck decided that he had to come back to India to prove his worth again.
 India, after all, was the Jewel in the Crown.
 His family also had some history with India.
 The first government of the 3rd Duke of Portland had fallen when the coalition which he headed (called the Fox-North Coalition) tried to push through a bill nationalising the East India Company.

 Lord Bentinck was a kind though pragmatic man who had acquired a deep-seated belief in the principle of the greater good for the greater number of people.
-A number of commentators have attributed his belief in this principle to the influence of Jeremy Bentham and James Mill.
+A number of commentators have attributed his belief in this principle to the influence of Jeremy Bentham and John Stuart Mill.
 There may be some substance in this logic but it is the sum total of a man's experience which shapes him, and Bentinck was a man who had travelled far and wide –and had met more people than anybody except the most privileged people in that era could.
 It might therefore be incorrect to attribute his belief solely to the influence of one or two men.
 He came from a liberal family, and his ideas would have been considered unconventional to the extent of being disruptive in the time and place to which he belonged –had it not been for his solid family background, which helped him to mainstream his ideas within his lifetime.

 Bentinck came back to India after a gap of more than two decades, during which he had helped Sicily to establish its first written Constitution, and to abolish feudalism(!)
 He came here to turn around the fortunes of the East India Company, which was making losses in India, and was at risk of losing its charter to rule India.
 He was appointed by the shortest serving Prime Minister in the history of Britain.
 George Canning.
 Canning was married to the sister of Lord Bentincks's brother's wife, and he had served as Foreign Secretary during the second prime ministerial administration of the 3rd Duke of Portland.
 The 3rd Duke of Portland –as mentioned earlier– was Lord Bentinck's father.